 The procedure for the dental implant process is as follows:

 - A free consultation to discuss your suitability (download your Privilege Voucher using the form at the top of this page).

 - A full clinical assessment with a specialist.

 - CT scans.

-- Impressions sent to a laboratory for planning.
+- Impressions made and sent to the laboratory for planning.

-- Planning of the finished result and consultation with you to approve.
+- Planning of the finished implant, and consultation with you to give approval.

 - Production of surgical guides to help during the surgical phase.